Brad Pitt, Nick Cave make surprise art debut in Finland

 “Cave and Pitt are already renowned in their respective fields of music and cinema, but this is the first time ever they have exhibited their artwork — pieces which were created during the course of an ongoing dialogue with Houseago,” the Finnish museum said.

-Pitt reportedly began making ceramic art following his divorce from Angelina Jolie in 2017.
+Pitt told the Finnish public broadcaster YLE that his work was about “self-reflection.”

-“To me it’s all about self-reflection,” Pitt told the Finnish public broadcaster YLE.
-“It’s about, you know, where have I gone wrong in my relationships?
-Where have I missed up?”
+“It’s about, you know, where have I gotten it wrong in my relationships?
+Where have I misstepped?
+Where I am complicit?” he said.

-“It was borne out of ownership really what I call a radical inventory of self, getting really gruelly honest with me and … taking account those I may have hurt and moments I’ve just gotten wrong,” the American Oscar-winning actor and film producer told YLE.
+“It was borne out of ownership of really what I call a radical inventory of self, getting really, brutally honest with me and … taking account of those I may have hurt and moments I’ve just gotten wrong,” the American Oscar-winning actor and film producer told YLE.

-From Cave, known for his dark baritone voice as the front man for his band Nick Cave and the Bad Seeds, the exhibition features a series of ceramic figurines that depict the life of the devil.
+Cave, known for his dark baritone voice as the front man for his band Nick Cave and the Bad Seeds, produced a series of ceramic figurines that depict the life of the devil.
 He designed, painted and glazed the 17 figures between 2020 and this year.

 The exhibition opened Sunday and runs through Jan.
 15, 2023.